rochus-keller/Smalltalk/Readme.md

 Smalltalk image (i.e. Blue book bytecode).
 To further analyze the Xerox implementation and make a decision I needed a good tool, so here we are.

+AND NOT TO FORGET: Smalltalk-80 turns 40 this year, and Alan Kay turns 80!

 ### A Smalltalk-80 parser and code model written in C++

 Of course I could have implemented everything in Smalltalk as they did with the original Squeak and Cog VMs.
 But